thienducee/artik-sdk-js/doc/CLOUD_README.md

  - *String*: ID of the device sending the message.
  - *String*: message to send in JSON formatted string.
+ - *function(String)*: optional callback function that will be called after performing the request asynchronously.
+Response from the cloud is passed as a parameter to the callback in a JSON formatted string.
+If no function is provided the request will be performed synchronously.
 - *Object*: optional object containing the different parameters as CA certificate, client certificate, client key, enabling Secure Element and defining the level of verification of the server certificate.
 The object must be structured as the following example :